exponea/exponea-android-sdk/Documentation/push-notifications.md

 #### Deep link

-The "Deep link" action creates a "view" intent that contains the URL specified when setting up the action in Engagement.
+The "Deep link" action creates a "view" intent that contains the URL specified when setting up the action in {user.mkg}.
 To respond to this intent, create an intent filter on the activity that handles it in your Android manifest file.
 For details, refer to [Create Deep Links to App Content](https://developer.android.com/training/app-links/deep-linking) in the official Android documentation.

 ```xml
 <intent-filter>